 - 1. Click the Browse button to locate the upgrade file on your computer. - 2.
 Once you have found the file to be used, click the Upload button below to start the firmware upgrade process.
 This can take a minute or more. - 3.
 Wait for the Access Point to reboot.
 This can take another minute or more. - 4.
 Confirm updated firmware revision on status page.

 Firmware Information

-Displays the version number of the firmware currently installed in your Access Point and the date the firmware was updated.
+Here are displayed the version numbers of the firmware currently installed in your Access Point and the most recent upgrade that is available.

 Firmware Upgrade